tenox7/wfm/README.md

 WFM is a web file management application.
 It allows to perform regular file and folder operations such as upload, download, rename, delete files and organize directory tree structure using a standard web browser.
 It also allows editing small text files directly in the browser using textarea.
+Since WFM lets you edit html and markdown documents over the web, You can think and use WFM as a small Content Management System (CMS).

 Unlike Dropbox, box.net and others, WFM is compatible with most modern and legacy web browsers dating back to Internet Explorer 1.5, Netscape 1.0 and